sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ## Contact Routing and Sensu Event Pipeline

-When a check is executed and an event is generated, Sensu splits handling of the event for each handler defined allowing each handler to be managed independently.
+When a check is executed and an event is generated, Sensu sends a copy of of the event to each defined handler, allowing the workflow for each handler to be managed independently.

 ![Contact Routing and Monitoring Event Pipeline](/images/contact-routing/contact-routing-MEP.png)